chef-boneyard/chef-rfc/rfc0001-resource-guard.md

 ## Document status

-This Request for Comments (RFC) document is an accepted part of Chef as of Chef 11.12.0.
-The document specifies the behavior and records the reasoning for the `guard_interpreter` and `convert_boolean_return` attributes of Chef resources as implemented in
+This Request for Comments (RFC) document's propsals are accepted as an an active implementation in Chef Client 11.12.0 and subsequent releases of Chef Client.

+Specifically, the document specifies the behavior and records the reasoning for the `guard_interpreter` and `convert_boolean_return` attributes of Chef resources as implemented in
 [Chef 11.12.0](http://www.getchef.com/blog/2014/04/08/release-chef-client-11-12-0-10-32-2/)
 and later versions of the Chef Client.
-The open source project source code for Chef Client can be found at <https://github.com/opscode/chef>.
-Please refer to <https://docs.opscode.com> or <https://github.com/opscode/chef> for the current and accepted specification of Chef.
+See  <https://docs.opscode.com> for authoritative, updated documentation on these features.

 ## Motivation